ZAKWE76/Smart-Room-Controller/README.md

 ---

 **Author**: Nomcebo Zakwe
 **Note**: All devices must be on the same local network to communicate.
-No external references used.